 Warm tea, a good substantial meal, and suitable clothes, which had been sent in case of need by the officers’ wives stationed at the ‘Post,’ worked wonders in the way of restoring bodily weakness; but the shock to the mental system time alone could alleviate.
 I cannot say I slept much during the night.
 Anxiety lest we might be snowed in, and a fate almost as terrible as that from which we had rescued the poor women, should be the lot of all, sat upon me like a nightmare.
 More than this, the secret I had discovered seemed to pall every sense and sicken me to the heart, and throughout the silent hours of the dismal darkness I passed in review the ghostly pageant of the fight and all its horrors, the escape of the unhappy survivors, the finding of the murdered boy and starving women, and more than all–the secret I had rather even now draw a veil over, and leave to the imagination.”

-A fugitive woman in the wilds of the Rocky Mountains is indeed an object of pity; but when she boldly faces the dangers that surround her in such a position, and succeeds by her courage, endurance, and ingenuity in holding her own, and finally extricating herself from the perils by which she is environed, she may fairly challenge our admiration.
-Such a woman was Miss Janette Riker, who proved how strong is the spirit of self-reliance which animates the daughters of the border under circumstances calculated to daunt and depress the stoutest heart.
+A fugitive woman in the wilds of the Rocky Mountains is indeed an object of pity.
+Still, when she boldly faces the dangers that surround her in such a position, and succeeds by her courage, endurance, and ingenuity in holding her own, and finally extricating herself from the perils by which she is environed, she may fairly challenge our admiration.
+Such a woman was Miss Janette Riker, who proved how strong the spirit of self-reliance is, which animates the border’s daughters under circumstances calculated to daunt and depress the stoutest heart.

-The Riker family, consisting of Mr. Riker, his two sons, and his daughter Janette, passed through the Dakota country in 1849, and late in September had penetrated to the heart of the mountains in the territory now known as Montana.
-Before pursuing their journey from this point to their destination in Oregon, they encamped for three days in a well-grassed valley for the purpose of resting their cattle and adding to their stock of provisions a few buffalo-humps and tongues.
+The Riker family, consisting of Mr. Riker, his two sons, and his daughter Janette, passed through Dakota country in 1849.
+Late in September had penetrated to the heart of the mountains in the territory known as Montana.
+Before pursuing their journey from this point to their destination in Oregon, they encamped for three days in a well-grassed valley to rest their cattle and add a few buffalo humps and tongues to their stock of provisions.

-On the second day after their arrival at this spot, the father and his two sons set out on their buffalo hunt with the expectation of returning before nightfall.
-But the sun set and darkness came without bringing them back to the lonely girl, who in sleepless anxiety awaited their return all night seated beneath the white top of the Conestoga wagon.
-At early dawn she started on their trail, which she followed for several miles to a deep gorge where she lost all trace of the wanderers and was after a long and unavailing search compelled in the utmost grief and distraction of mind, to return to the camp.
+On the second day after they arrived at this spot, the father and his two sons set out on their buffalo hunt with the expectation of returning before nightfall.
+But the sunset and darkness came without bringing them back to the lonely girl, who in sleepless anxiety awaited their return all night seated beneath the white top of the Conestoga wagon.
+At early dawn, she started on their trail, which she followed for several miles to a deep gorge where she lost all trace of the wanderers and was after a long and unavailing search compelled in the utmost grief and distraction of mind, to return to the camp.

 Thither she conveyed the stoves and other contents of the wagon.
 The oxen, straying through the valley, fattened themselves on the sweet grass until the snow fell; she then slaughtered and flayed the fattest one, and cutting up the carcass, packed it away for winter’s use.
 Dry logs and limbs of trees, brought together and chopped up with infinite labor, sufficed to keep her in fuel.
-Although for nearly three months she was almost completely buried in the snow, she managed to keep alive and reasonably comfortable by making an orifice for the smoke to escape, and digging out fuel from the drift which covered her wood-pile.
-Her situation was truly forlorn, but still preferable to the risk of being devoured by wolves or mountain lions, which, attracted by the smell of the slaughtered ox, had begun to prowl around her shelter before the great snow fall, but were now unable to reach her beneath the snowy bulwarks.
-She suffered more, however, from the effect of the spring thaw which flooded her hut with water and forced her to shift her quarters to the wagon, which she covered with the cotton top, after removing thither her blankets and provisions.
-The valley was overflowed by the melting of the snows, and for two weeks she was unable to build a fire, subsisting on uncooked Indian meal and raw beef, which she had salted early in the winter.
+Although she was almost completely buried in the snow for nearly three months, she managed to keep alive and reasonably comfortable by making an orifice for the smoke to escape and digging out fuel from the drift that covered her wood-pile.
+Her situation was truly forlorn, but still preferable to the risk of being devoured by wolves or mountain lions, which, attracted by the smell of the slaughtered ox, had begun to prowl around her shelter before the great snowfall but were now unable to reach her beneath the snowy bulwarks.
+However, she suffered more from the effect of the spring thaw which flooded her hut with water and forced her to shift her quarters to the wagon, which she covered with the cotton top, after removing thither her blankets and provisions.
+The melting of the snows overflowed the valley, and for two weeks, she was unable to build a fire, subsisting on uncooked Indian meal and raw beef, which she had salted early in the winter.